 Brian K JULYAN MS

-Brian now gives time to encouraging and assisting candidates preparing for the Master Sommelier Diploma examinations by providing tutorials and tastings – and of course leading the panel of judges for the Chaîne’s International Junior Sommeliers competition since it was launched in 2007.
+Brian now devotes much of his time to encouraging and assisting candidates preparing for the Court's Master Sommelier examinations by providing tutorials and tastings.

 Since 2007 she has owned her own wine consultancy company, she also loves lecturing about wine.
 From 2005-2014 she was a specialist lecturer in wine and the wine trade at the Tampere University of Applied Sciences (TAMK), Turku Vocational Institute and Haaga-Perho Restaurant and Hotel Management school.